|Surrender Site at Citronelle

 and picnic tables.
 Displays on the surrender can be seen at the nearby

 Citronelle Historical Museum.

-The park is open to the public during daylight
+The park is open to the public during daylight hours.

 Maj.
 Gen. E.R.S.
 Canby, USA

 Taylor's surrender came after a